Research and Nature Conservation Internship in Brazil

 • Education or background in Biology, Ecology, Conservation or related field

-• A passion for environmental conservation
+• Passion for environmental conservation

 • An interest in community development and education